solter/pyTutorial/README.md

 See the loops.py file for a more comprehensive description of Ifs and Loops.

 ##### If
+If statements allow you to execute a block of code only if certain conditions are met.
+For example:
 ```Python
 cond1 = True
 cond2 = False